-The main driver of 3G mobile networks is the availability of wide range of multimedia applications and services including those requiring up to 2 Mbit/s user bit rates.
-This new multiservice aspect brings totally new requirements into network optimisation process and radio resource management algorithms.
+The main driver of 3G mobile networks is the availability of wide range of multimedia applications and services including those requiring up to 2 Mb/s user bit rates.
+This new multi-service aspect brings totally new requirements into network optimization process and radio resource management algorithms.
 One of the modifications is related to the quality of service (QoS) requirements and control.
 So far it has been adequate to provide the speech services with continuous coverage and with acceptable blocking probability.
 In the case of UMTS the problem is more multidimensional.
 For each provided service and service profile the QoS targets have to be set and naturally also met.

-The additional complication to the optimisation process arises from the fact that the network is optimised based on network measurements.
+An additional complication to the optimization process arises from the fact that the network is optimized based on network measurements.
 Currently over a thousand possible measurements in the WCDMA radio access network (RAN) have been introduced.
-Considering networks with thousands of cells, there is a possibility for several offered QoS profiles, it is clear that for optimum handling of the radio access network (RAN), effective cell Key Performance Indicator (KPI) visualisation and analysis methods are required.
-Furthermore, network management system should not only identify a lack of capacity in the current network but also identify where there is potential to introduce data services where they currently do not exist.
-Therefore tools aiding the trend analysis can be utilised.
-Furthermore there is need for noticing abnormal incidents, analysing them and providing possible solution.
+Considering networks with thousands of cells, there is a possibility for several offered QoS profiles, it is clear that for optimum handling of the radio access network (RAN), effective cell Key Performance Indicator (KPI) visualization and analysis methods are required.
+Furthermore, the network management system should not only identify a lack of capacity in the current network but also identify where there is potential to introduce data services where they currently do not exist.
+Therefore tools aiding the trend analysis can be utilized.
+Furthermore there is need for noticing abnormal incidents, analyzing them and providing possible solution.

-This paper is organised as follows: Section II describes the performance spectrum, how to build it and its' utilisation for RAN visualisation and optimisation.
+This paper is organized as follows: Section II describes the performance spectrum, how to build it and its' utilization for RAN visualization and optimization.
 In section III trend analysis using the performance spectrum is presented.
 Section IV shows how anomaly detection can be used to ease the anomaly spotting during network monitoring.
 Section V concludes this paper.